OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 The only downside of deep lugs is that they can sometimes get clogged, but we found that it only happens in extremely muddy situations.

-Our tests revealed that all the boots on our list provide great traction on various terrains, but KEEN Targhee II Mid and Salomon Quest 4 GORE-TEX scored higher (9/10) for their superior performance on rocky terrain and slippery areas.
+Our tests revealed that all the boots on our list handle traction well across different terrains.
+KEEN Targhee IV Mid and Salomon Quest 5 GORE-TEX stood out on rocky ground and slippery sections, both scored 9/10.

 Good ventilation makes all the difference during long hikes that can make your feet sweat, especially in the summer.
 Yet, breathable shoes often make a compromise, trading features like waterproofing or insulation for better temperature and sweat management.